This Haunted Road Trip Will Lead You To The Scariest Places In Pennsylvania

 8. Pennhurst State Hospital and School – Spring City

 Originally designed to be a safe haven for the mentally ill when it opened in 1908, Pennhurst State Hospital and School became a virtual prison for those who entered - and never left.
 The overcrowded facility often checked in the mentally ill as well as those who were both physically and mentally healthy.
-Horrific tales of abuse - such as patients' starvation and unexplained bruises - still runs rampant, decades after the facility permanently closed in 1987.
+Horrific tales of abuse - such as patients' starvation and unexplained bruises - still run rampant, decades after the facility permanently closed in 1987.
 Many believe that the spirits of those who suffered at Pennhurst remain in the facility.
-Part of the former mental hospital turns into a super spooky haunted house each autumn.
-Visit the offiical website of Pennhurst Haunted Asylum.
+Part of the former mental hospital turns into a spooky haunted house each autumn.
+Visit the official website of Pennhurst Haunted Asylum.

 Gettysburg is known as Pennsylvania's most haunted town and for good reason.
 Over 55,000 men were injured or killed during the three-day battle of Gettysburg in 1863.
 (One civilian - a woman named Jennie Wade - also died during the epic battle.)
 Many of those who died were left unburied.
 Some were buried then had their bodies moved.
 Their spirits are said to remain in Gettysburg and at Devil's Den, an area used for snipers, in particular.
 Past visitors tell of visiting Devil's Den as day turns to evening.
 A mist appears in the sky while the sound of marching fills the air.
 You might also spot a bright light and see the shadows of soldiers marching across the field.
 Still others talk of having mishaps with their otherwise fine cameras or smartphones when on the battlefield while many have met a friendly man in a floppy hat who's agreed to have his picture taken.
 Only problem?
 He disappears on the field and in the photo as soon as the photo is snapped.
 Here's the official website of Gettysburg National Military Park.

 Plan your visit to Coulterville Cemetery in McKeesport, outside of Pittsburgh, after dark to increase your chances of experiencing the paranormal.
 (It just might be one of the scariest places in Pennsylvania after dark, so be wary.)
 Long ago an orphanage stood in place of the cemetery.
 A tragic fire ripped through the orphanage in the dark of night, killing many of the young children.
 Listen carefully as you enter the cemetery, either by vehicle or by foot, for you may just hear the footsteps and giggles of those lost children.
-When you leave the cemetery, glance out your rear view mirror.
+When you leave the cemetery, glance out your rearview mirror.
 Others before you have claimed to see the shadows of the orphanage on fire.
-Pull over after you've left the cemetery lot to see if a child's hand print appears on your window.
+Pull over after you've left the cemetery lot to see if a child's handprint appears on your window.